 - Many mosquitoes are most active at dusk and dawn.
 Be sure to use insect repellent and wear long sleeves and pants at these times or consider staying indoors during these hours.

 - Make sure you have good screens on your windows and doors to keep mosquitoes out.

-- Get rid of mosquito breeding sites by emptying standing water from flower pots, buckets and barrels.
-Change the water in pet dishes and replace the water in bird baths weekly.
+- Get rid of mosquito breeding sites by emptying standing water from saucers under flower pots, buckets and barrels.
+Change the water in pet dishes and replace the water in bird baths twice weekly.
 Drill holes in tire swings so water drains out.
 Keep children's wading pools empty and on their sides when they aren't being used.